Beijing is one of the oldest cities in the world. It’s also one of the largest.

 Only drink bottled water in Beijing.
 Image supplied by Mike Cairnduff.

 Get used to drinking bottled water when you’re in Beijing.
-You’ll find it sold everywhere, because like I said, even the locals drink bottled.
+You’ll find it sold everywhere.

-And while you can brush your teeth with tap water, I choose not to.
-And I’ve always left Beijing with a trouble-free tummy.
+That’s what I do and I’ve always left Beijing with a trouble-free tummy.

 4. Prepare for the language barrier